Inflated prices lead to deflated family budgets

 OPINION — President Biden recently penned an op-ed in the Wall Street Journal entitled “My Plan for Fighting Inflation” in which he denies responsibility for his failed policies that helped create record-high inflation and out-of-control fuel costs.
 In his op-ed, President Biden spends multiple paragraphs attempting to convince Americans that the economy is thriving — which I have to think feels pretty meaningless to the millions of Americans struggling with massive increases in the cost of gas, groceries, and other everyday goods.

-When President Biden took office, inflation was at 1.4 percent – well within the Federal Reserve’s target inflation rate of 2 percent.
-Currently, it is at 8.6 percent – a 40-year high – largely thanks to the Democrats’ massive, partisan spending spree that flooded the economy with unnecessary government money.
+When President Biden took office, inflation was at 1.4% — well within the Federal Reserve’s target inflation rate of 2%.
+Currently, it is at 8.6% — a 40-year high — largely thanks to the Democrats’ massive, partisan spending spree that flooded the economy with unnecessary government money.
 The definition of inflation is too many dollars chasing too few goods and services.
 And that’s exactly the situation Democrats helped create with their American Rescue Plan.
-They sent too many federal dollars into the economy – and the economy overheated as a result.
+They sent too many federal dollars into the economy — and the economy overheated as a result.

 I recently questioned U.S. Department of the Treasury Secretary Janet Yellen at a Senate Finance Committee hearing, and she admitted that she was wrong about inflation after she and other administration officials told the American people this was just a temporary problem.
 Anyone who relies on gas to fill up their car or buys groceries to feed their family knows the rise in prices hasn’t been temporary — inflation has gotten worse, and it has been eating away at family budgets for months.
 Instead of talking about ways to address high energy prices by unleashing American energy production, the Biden administration continues to tout its release from the Strategic Petroleum Reserve — a highly temporary Band-Aid that did next to nothing to address the cause of high gas prices, except for briefly pausing their rise to record highs.